Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Introduction

 See Section~\ref{sec:spaces} for the discussion of the CAT(0) property and the definition of having \emph{rational angles}.
 For example, if the triangles of $X$ have all angles commensurable with $\pi$, then $X$ has rational angles.

 \begin{thm} Let $(X,d)$ be a $\mathrm{CAT}(0)$ triangle complex.
-Let $G$ be a finitely generated group acting nontrivially on $X$.
-Assume that \begin{enumerate}[(i)] \item each element of $G$ fixing a point of $X$ has finite order, or \item $X$ is locally finite, or \item $X$ has rational angles. \end{enumerate} Then $G$ has an element with no fixed point in $X$. \end{thm}
+Let $G$ be a finitely generated group acting on $X$ without a global fixed point.
+Assume that \begin{enumerate}[(i)] \item each element of $G$ fixing a point of $X$ has finite order, or \item $X$ is locally finite, or \item $X$ has rational angles {\kol with respect to $G$.} \end{enumerate} Then $G$ has an element with no fixed point in $X$. \end{thm}

-While we believe that Theorem~\ref{thm:torsion} holds also without (i),(ii), and (iii), this does not seem to be trackable with our methods.
-For example, one of them would require in particular the existence of periodic trajectories in triangular biliards, which is a major open problem (see e.g.\ \cite{M}).
+While we believe that Theorem~\ref{thm:torsion} holds also without (i),(ii), and~(iii), this does not seem to be tractable with our methods.
+For example, if we wanted to keep the same line of argument as under condition~(iii), we would need in particular the existence of periodic trajectories in triangular billiards, which is a major open problem (see e.g.\ \cite{M}).

+Note that we do not assume that the edges of a triangle $T$ of $X$ have geodesic curvature $0$ in $\sigma_T$ (see $\bf X$ above for an example).
+On the other hand, if we made this additional assumption, we could replace each $\sigma_T$ by the Euclidean metric, which would allow us to discard Lemma~\ref{lem:new} and the last three paragraphs of the proof of Proposition~\ref{prop:loxodromic}, and which would simplify the proof of Lemma~\ref{lem:link}.

-Applying Theorem~\ref{thm:torsion} and then \cite[Thm~1.1]{CL} to the family of fixed point sets for all finitely generated subgroups $G$ of $\overline G$ below gives:
+Applying Theorem~\ref{thm:torsion} and then \cite[Thm~1.1]{CL} to the family of fixed point sets for all finitely generated subgroups $G$ of $H$ below gives: